z411/trackma/docs/gettingstarted.rst

 Pre-requisites
 ==============
-To run wMAL you only need:
+To run Trackma you only need:

 * Python >= 2.6
 * lsof